 In its power, it shook the “stable door” and made it bang “again and again” against the door frame.
 It is impossible to ignore the sexual connotations within these lines.
 It is as if the world is reacting to the couple’s consummation of their love.

 All of these images are quite strong and represent the emotional tumult one might experience on this important night.
 It is not entirely clear at this point how the speaker feels about the events that are taking place “today.”
-All the reader is aware of is that it has been a powerful and moving day.
+All the reader knows is that it has been a powerful and moving day.

 Yet seeing nothing.
 When he came back